Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 ### PyTorch for Deep Learning Bootcamp
 Clone the repository into the *data-lab-on-wsl/examples/jupyter/extra* directory.
 If you have the *extra* directory you can create before you clone the repository using `mkdir -p extra`.
 To run hands-on labs, open each notebooks and follow the tutorials for pytorch deep learning course.
 For more details, please check out the [references](./README.md#references) at the bottom of this page.

 **NOTE** Make sure to clone the repository via SSH, not HTTP.
-Due to the large file size, you might see a gPRC error when you try to download the project over HTTP.
+Due to the large file size, you might see a gRPC error when you try to download the project over HTTP.
 ```
 git clone git@github.com:mrdbourke/pytorch-deep-learning.git
 ```